 Admittedly Hajime handled it very well, never dropping a hint that they’d brought the ghost here because they couldn’t even begin to communicate with it or, almost, affect it in any way.
 He made it seem, instead, without actually saying so, that he was doing Aoshi a favor by giving him the opportunity to interact with an actual ghost.
 He didn’t mention Sano at all.

 Hajime ended up giving each of them a business card, and Sano ended up giving each of them a surreptitious gesture with a particular finger.
-Hajime seemed highly amused by this, and was clearly restraining a chuckle as Omasu came hurrying back to them with the news that Aoshi had cleared his schedule for the entire morning in order to see them.
+Hajime seemed entertained by this, and was clearly restraining a chuckle as Omasu came hurrying back to them with the news that Aoshi had cleared his schedule for the entire morning in order to see them.

 Even as they headed for the office in back, they could hear her starting to make calls to cancel all of her employer’s existing appointments.
 These probably amounted to no more than two, knowing Aoshi, but even so Sano felt a little bad about displacing them.
 Not nearly as bad as he would have if he hadn’t been haunted by a ghost he couldn’t get rid of and an exorcist that clearly regarded said ghost with far more interest than he did Sano.
 It would be nice to get this all dealt with.

-When they entered Aoshi’s office, the medium was in the act of moving the chairs from before and behind his desk into positions facing the center of the room.
+When they entered Aoshi’s office, the medium was in the act of moving chairs from before and behind his desk into positions facing the center of the room.
 His quick, vigorous motions declared what his face, morose as usual, could not: that he was excited and interested by the promise of a ghost.
-Hajime couldn’t help considering that Aoshi would be extremely, possibly dangerously disappointed if for some reason the ghost turned out to be something less than he expected or if by any chance he wasn’t able to communicate with it; and the fact that he was already so worked up — and, indeed, that the cashier girl had run back so enthusiastically to talk to him — on nothing more than Hajime’s statement showed satisfactorily how much the exorcist’s word was worth around here.
+Hajime couldn’t help considering that Aoshi would be extremely, possibly dangerously disappointed if for some reason the ghost turned out to be something less than he expected or if by any chance he couldn’t communicate with it; and that he was already so worked up — and, indeed, that the cashier girl had run back so enthusiastically to talk to him — on nothing more than Hajime’s statement showed satisfactorily how much the exorcist’s word was worth around here.

 Semi-darkness always hovered in this room, whether to create the atmosphere favored by its gloomy occupant or for legitimate magical purposes Hajime had never known or cared; but there also always seemed to be an unearthly gleam to Aoshi’s eyes even in the shadows.
 Today it was brighter than usual as he looked up at them.
 “Whose spirit is it?” he asked — which from him was a fairly typical greeting, since he rarely bothered with polite, meaningless phrases such as ‘Hello’ or ‘Have a seat.’